Itsuki Hirata: Personal life

 Hirata's parents both support her martial arts career.
 Her father, who was strict with her judo in childhood, continued to drive her to and from MMA practice and thought of meals for cutting weight.
-Her older brother Naoki is a mixed martial artist with Deep.
+Her older brother Naoki is also a mixed martial artist and a former Pancrase featherweight title-challenger, who has also competed in Deep.
 Hirata started training in MMA in summer 2018 under Kazunori Yokota at K-Clann gym in Tokyo.
 She left K-Clann in December 2020 and joined Krazy Bee, a Tokyo gym founded by Norifumi Yamamoto.
-Hirata has dated Yamamoto's nephew, Rizin Fighting Federation mixed martial artist Erson Yamamoto.
-Hirata has been a part of New York-based Serra-Longo Fight Team since mid-2022.
+Hirata then trained at New York-based Serra-Longo Fight Team from mid-2022 to 2023.
 She has also trained with Shinya Aoki, whom she has called the greatest Japanese mixed martial artist and cited as a role model for being oneself without worrying about the cameras.

+Hirata has dated Yamamoto's nephew, Rizin Fighting Federation mixed martial artist Erson Yamamoto, and Deep mixed martial artist Jinnosuke Kashimura.

-In 2022, Hirata became the first Japanese fighter to be sponsored by Monster Energy.
+In 2022, she became the first Japanese fighter to be sponsored by Monster Energy.